-We dispatch our trees every Tuesday, for delivery to all states of Australia.
+We dispatch our trees every Tuesday, for delivery to most states of Australia.
+WA & TAS are sent on the first Tuesday of the month.

 Fruit Salad Trees | Growing Apple trees in Australian climates